saptarshibasu/kafka-study/README.md

 * Compression of message batch saves network bandwidth
 * No intervening routing tier.
 Messages of a given partition are sent directly to the partition leader
 * Consumers use "long poll" to avoid busy waiting and ensure larger transfer sizes

+Note: Application level flushing (fsync) gives less leeway to the OS to optimize the writes.
+The Linux fsync implementation blocks all writes to the file, whereas the OS level flushing makes more granular level locks

 ### Replication